segelt/fund-tracker-backend/README.md

 # fund-tracker-backend

 This project serves as an API to provide information about various Turkish ETFs.
-It is written in Spring framework and it is developed be consumed by [fund-tracker-app](https://github.com/wozyn/fund-tracker-appd) mobile application.
+It is written in Spring framework and it is developed to be consumed by [fund-tracker-app](https://github.com/wozyn/fund-tracker-app) mobile application.
 The API is used to display information about different ETFs, calculate unrealized gains/losses, to search for different ETFs, to provide a summary of client's portfolio and to provide other related services to the consumer.

 Data is being stored in a PostgreSql database, and Hibernate ORM is used to map the application models with database tables.